eliasjacob/imd3011-datacentric_ai/README.md

 - [License](#license)
 - [Contact](#contact)

-**To apply the fix:**

-1. Find the existing `## Table of Contents` section in your Markdown file.
-2. Delete the entire list (`- [Overview]...` down to `- [Contact]...`).
-3. Replace it with the corrected list provided above.

-This revised ToC accurately reflects the structure of your document with proper indentation for sub-sections.
-I've also added the links for the `### Example: Learning Baseball` and `### Project Guidelines` sub-sections, which were present in the document but missing from the original ToC.

 ## Course Content

 Please refer to the [Syllabus](Programa_IMD3011.pdf) for a detailed overview of the course topics and schedule.